robt1019/ten-schematics/README.md

+# Deprecated

+This is now deprecated as there have been breaking changes to the @angular/cli and I can't be bothered to update it to work with them :)

+For anyone who's curious the change is that the `ng generate` command can no longer be passed a `--collection` flag.

 # ten-group schematics

 This repository contains custom Angular schematics for generating specific boilerplate code for an Angular Nrwl Nx application, using the Angular CLI.